GTMSportswear/docs/environmentsetup/deploying-db-migrations-cms.md

 Windows 10 does not allow powershell scripts to execute by default.
 This is a security measure.
 You will need to allow the execution of RemoteSigned scripts.
 1. Open **Windows PowerShell** as an **administrator**.
 1. Run the command **Set-ExecutionPolicy -ExecutionPolicy RemoteSigned**.
-1. If you're running these command on your Virtual Machine you may have to use the CurrentUser scope. **Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy**
+1. If you're running these command on your Virtual Machine or having issues with the previous command you may have to use the CurrentUser scope. **Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned**

 ## Install SQL Server PowerShell Module